couchbase/kv_engine/docs/BinaryProtocol.md

 The epoch value may be negative to indicate the epoch is not yet initialized.
 The revision value is never negative.

-In all versions, the full clustermap is sent in the value field.
+The value (if present) contains the full cluster map.

 The server does not need a reply to the message (it is silently dropped without any kind of validation).